 - a) Approved symbols/abbreviations list.

 - b) Not-to-use symbols/abbreviations list and implementation of a do-not-use abbreviation list for medication shall be guided by reliable references such as The Institute for Safe Medication Practices (ISMP) list that includes at least the following:

-- o U/IU
+- U/IU

-- o Q.D.
+- Q.D.

-- o QD
+- QD

-- o Q.O.D
+- Q.O.D

 - o QOD

 - o MS

 - o MSO4

 - o MgSO4

 - No trailing zero

 - No leading zero

 - c) Non-English abbreviations and illegible handwriting.

 - d) Situations where symbols and abbreviations (even the approved list) shall not be used, such as in informed consent and any record that patients and families receive from the PHC about the patient's care.